Reidy Park Primary School is located in Mount Gambier, South Australia.

 Reidy Park Primary School will provide a positive culture where bullying is not accepted.
 This means everyone, staff and students, have the right to be respected by others, the right to learn or to teach, and the right to feel safe and secure in the school environment.

-Reidy Park Primary School complies with The Department for Education and Child Development’s (DECD) School Discipline Policy.
+Reidy Park Primary School complies with the Education Department’s School Discipline Policy.

 For more information regarding Anti Bullying policies at Reidy Park Primary School please read the following documents or contact us.